PANORAMA LEISURE CENTRE

 In 2015, the Panorama Leisure Centre won the Kraft Hockeyville contest.
 It's an annual challenge where Canadian communities compete with each other showcasing their local commitment to hockey.
-The winning community gets a cash prize for upgrading their local home arena, as well as the opportunity to host an NHL pre-season game.
-Because the arena at Panorama had limited seating capacity, a pre-season game featuring the San Jose Sharks and the Vancouver Canucks was played instead at the Q Centre.
+The winning community gets a cash prize to upgrade their local home arena, as well as the opportunity to host an NHL pre-season game.
+Because Panorama had limited seating capacity, a 2015 pre-season contest featuring the San Jose Sharks and the Vancouver Canucks shifted to the Q Centre.